omeka/omeka-s-enduser/docs/install.md

 ## Installing from released zip file
+NB: Before you install Omeka S, you need to create a MySQL database and user.
+Omeka S must have a dedicated database (you cannot use a prefix for a database used by another system or Omeka S or Classic installation).
+For more information on creating a database and user, please see your hosting's support documentation or talk to your system administratory.

 1. Download the latest release from the release page
 1. Open config/database.ini and add your MySQL username, password, database name, and host name.
 The user and database must be created before this step.